 - Scars in the vagina from injury or childbirth

-- Mental blocks about sex from a past uncomfortable sexual encounter, or the fear of getting pregnant, or a past trauma like rape or abuse
+- Mental blocks about sex from a past uncomfortable sexual encounter, the fear of getting pregnant, or a past trauma like rape or abuse

 - Deep Pain: Pain that occurs deep inside of you may be evidence of a problem of another bigger problem.
 Pain from the erection touching cervix can have several different causes: